asta-maxx/ELECTRA-Flask/Readme.md

+Here is the aligned and formatted README suitable for a GitHub repository:

 Electra Flask Training Application

 This project is a web-based platform designed to train machine learning models using a React frontend and a Flask backend.
 It supports user-provided datasets and allows for configuration of training parameters.
 The application provides a visual interface for monitoring results and downloading trained models.